 - Urinary tract infections: Burning and pain while urinating, frequent need to go, blood in your urine

-If you think your child may have one of these viruses, check with his pediatrician.
+If you think your child may have one of these viruses, check with their pediatrician.
 Always call the doctor if a baby under 3 months old has symptoms of an adenovirus infection.

 Call the doctor right away if your child has any of these more serious symptoms: